lastbestdev/go-crawler/README.md

 # go-crawler
 a basic web crawler written in go. works on the command line.

+### features
+- recursively crawls webpages by following anchor tags (links) found in the HTML source, until specified `searchDepth` is reached (i.e. # of links followed away from the seed URL)
+- fetch and parse `robots.txt` files to comply with crawler rules (follow User-agent: * guidelines)
+- builds a search tree of visted pages while crawling, and outputs to viewable `output.html`

+### limitations
+- no persistence (database). every run is completed in memory, from scratch.
+- does not execute javascript. the crawler fetches/reads static content served on initial page load (unable to read dynamically populated page content. ex.
+SPA applications without SSR)

 ## how to use
 ### running the crawler
 a `seed URL` is required for the crawler to begin a search from. this URL is provided by the user as a command line argument.